paulosalem/time-blender/README.md

 # TimeBlender
-A compositional time series generator.
+A programmatic and compositional time series generator.

 ## Introduction